thirdpin/Zephyr-CMake-Helpers/README.md

 > [Zephyr freestanding
 > application](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-application).

+> **Note** If you want to setup CMake to build from the root of project
+> see "Use from root of project" section below.

 Add this repository as a submodule or Zephyr module somewhere in your project.
 Copy **CMakeList.txt.app.template** directly into your project structure into the root of your <u>application</u> (where "boards", "soc" and other